Shim Eun-ha: Career

 Shim Eun-ha made her acting debut in 1993 after being recruited by MBC.
 In 1994, she starred in the basketball-themed TV drama The Last Match, and quickly became the nation's most popular and talked-about star.
-After more forays in television (including the horror drama M) and two lesser-known films (including Born to Kill with Jung Woo-sung), she made a permanent mark in the film industry with her performance in Hur Jin-ho's modern-day classic Christmas in August (1998).
-Later that year Art Museum by the Zoo, which presented a more down-to-earth side of the actress, saw her win over more critical praise for her acting abilities.
+After more forays into television (including the horror drama M) and two lesser-known films (including Born to Kill with Jung Woo-sung), she made a permanent mark on the film industry with her performance in Hur Jin-ho's modern-day classic Christmas in August (1998).
+Later that year Art Museum by the Zoo, which presented a more down-to-earth side of the actress, saw her win more critical praise for her acting abilities.
 Throughout this period, Shim consistently topped magazine polls as the most popular actress in the film industry.

-In Trap of Youth (1999), Shim originated the anti-heroine in modern Korean dramas, when her innocent-looking character avenged herself upon her beloved who had betrayed her.
-The revenge drama was enormously popular, with viewer ratings soaring to 35.7 percent.
+In Trap of Youth (1999), Shim originated the anti-heroine in modern Korean dramas, when her innocent-looking character got revenge on the love who had betrayed her.
+It was enormously popular, with viewer ratings soaring to 35.7 percent.

-She then reunited with Han Suk-kyu in Tell Me Something (1999), and their star power combined to create one of the most highly anticipated works in Korean film history (though most viewers ultimately expressed disappointment at the film's convoluted narrative).
+She then reunited with Han Suk-kyu in Tell Me Something (1999), and their star power combined to create one of the most highly anticipated movies in Korean film history (though most viewers ultimately expressed disappointment at the film's convoluted narrative).
 The following year she appeared in Korea's first Dogme film Interview (2000) opposite Lee Jung-jae, which would end up being her last appearance.

 Post-retirement

 In 2001, after rumors surfaced of an engagement which was later called off, Shim was chased and hounded for months by reporters from local tabloids and entertainment programs.
-Because of this, she decided to quit acting, simply stating a desire for an ordinary life.
+Because of this, she decided to quit acting, citing a desire for an ordinary life.
 In the ensuing years, despite periodic rumors that she would resume her film career, Shim has tried her best to remain out of the public eye, studying in France and taking up painting.